iSOLveIT/protege_owl/_sources/index.rst.txt

   experience for most large US corporations the excitement around Machine Learning seemed for a while to eclipse serious interest in OWL, SPARQL, and other Semantic Web technologies in the United States.
-  Then Google [Singhal 2012] coined the term “knowledge graph”.
+  Then Google [Singhal 2012] coined the term “knowledge graph".
 After that, Facebook [Olanof 2013], Amazon [Neptune 2017], and many other technology leaders started to embrace the technology [Noy 2019].
 The corporate world is finally realizing that machine learning and